LeoVasanko/pyaegis/README.md

 Common parameters and returns (applies to all items below):

-- key: bytes of length a.KEYBYTES
+- key: bytes of length ciph.KEYBYTES
-- nonce: bytes of length a.NPUBBYTES (must be unique per (key, message))
+- nonce: bytes of length ciph.NONCEBYTES (must be unique per message)
 - message/ct: plain text or ciphertext
 - ad: optional associated data (authenticated, not encrypted)
 - into: optional output buffer (see below)